Programmatic Reward Design by Example: Appendix

 \subsection{Sketches and Symbolic Constraints}

-In this section, we provide pseudo-code of the sketches as well as details on the symbolic constraints for the three tasks considered in our experiments.
+In this section, we provide pseudo-code of the sketches as well as details on the symbolic constraints for the three tasks considered in the Experiments section.
 For readability purposes, we use the notation $\mathtt{traj}$ instead of the term $x$ specified in the syntax rule \eqref{syn3_1} to refer to the input trajectory.